A Semi-Automatic Method for History Matching using Sequential Monte Carlo: SMC Framework for History Matching

 After the re-weighting step the ESS drops to roughly $\alpha M$.
-Resampling $M$ times from the surviving particles allows the ESS to return to $M$.
-However, the drawback is that some particles will be duplicated.
+Resampling $M$ times from the surviving particles reproduces an equally weighted sample of size $M$.
+Although mathematically the ESS is equal to $M$ after resampling, the drawback is that some particles will be duplicated.
 A diverse sample from each of the targets is desired.
 This can be achieved by applying an MCMC kernel to each of the resampled particles.
 Given that an MCMC kernel may reject proposals, it is generally advised to apply say $R$ iterations of the MCMC kernel.
 We implement the adaptive strategy promoted by \citet{South2016}, which involves running one MCMC iteration on each particle, estimating the average MCMC acceptance rate, and using that to determine $R$.

 The selection of an efficient MCMC kernel is critical to the success of the SMC algorithm.
 SMC has the distinct advantage over serial-based algorithms such as standard MCMC in that the population of particles can be harnessed to help build a useful MCMC proposal.
 The simplest approach is a multivariate normal random walk (perhaps after transforming each parameter to the real line) with a covariance matrix calibrated from the weighted or re-sampled particle set (e.g.\ \citet{DrovandiBiom2011}).
 However, given the complexity of the distributions that arise from history matching (illustrated in Section \ref{sec:Examples}), we find that this standard approach is infeasible due to the low MCMC acceptance rates generated and hence unattractively large values of $R$.